Can I get my home insured with a bad credit score?

 On the other hand, factors that may negatively affect your CBI may include accounts in collection, a high number of late payments, high credit utilization, or an inordinate amount of applications for credit or higher credit limits.

-Most of the time, CBI is heavily determined by on-time payments and types of outstanding debt you have.
+Most of the time, CBI is heavily determined by on-time payments and the types of outstanding debt you have.
 For example, credit card debt weighs heavier against you than mortgage debt.
 By calculating this score, homeowners insurance companies can tag you for being a higher risk, and therefore penalizing you with higher rates.
+You can check your credit score for free online through services like Equifax, who take many rating factors into account to give you an accurate credit score.

 It’s nearly impossible to sidestep a credit score check during the home insurance buying process, as all major home insurance companies take CBI into account when determining your rate.
 Since credit reporting is almost mandatory, having poor credit will likely negatively impact the home insurance rates that providers offer you.

-That being said, there is some information homeowners with bad credit should take into account to try to lessen the impact their poor score will have on their home insurance rates.
+That being said, there are some information homeowners with bad credit should take into account to try to lessen the impact their poor score will have on their home insurance rates.

 Firstly, it’s very rare that a home insurance company would outright reject your application due to a bad credit score, so thankfully, you’ll still be able to protect your property investment with home insurance no matter what.

-Secondly, credit score is never the only variable an insurance company would take into account when considering your insurance application and setting your rates.
+Secondly, a credit score is never the only variable an insurance company would take into account when considering your insurance application and setting your rates.
 In some states, insurance companies are legally barred from even using poor credit history and CBI as a risk factor when determining your rates; this is the case in California, Maryland, and Massachusetts.
-(The same goes for car insurance in California, Hawaii, and Massachusetts.)
+(The same goes for car insurance in these states.)

 If you’ve been shopping around for homeowners insurance and have been quoted high premiums or outright rejected due to poor credit, there are still steps you can take to proceed.
 Using a home insurance comparison platform like Insurify will allow you to shop around and compare easily to find an insurer who will offer you a better rate, even in your situation.
 By comparing quotes from several insurers simultaneously, Insurify can help you effortlessly determine your cheapest option.